Skip to content

 Pokemon visualizer

-I found a great code snippet online for creating Pokémon stat visualizations, just like I remember seeing them on my old “Gameboy color”.
+The following great code snippet can be found online for creating Pokémon stat visualizations, just like on an old “Gameboy color”.

 It is not really important to understand what’s happening in this visualization code, just that we can visualize the Pokémon we got from our previous step.
 The visualisation is then outputted as a PDF.